Smokey Point Community Park

 Project Overview

-Located adjacent two historical sites of interest – Rex’s Corner and the Smokey Point Café for which the local community is named, Smokey Point Community Park will serve as a community/civic center and will provide 1.8 acres of recreation to the community, with the overarching vision of creating a community space where concerts, vendor fairs, and opportunities for community events can be held and bring the community together.
-Phase 1 of the project will provide a community plaza space with sculptural art elements, lighting, stage, exercise track and great lawn, parking, and bathrooms.
-Phase 2 of the project will provide a shelter and playground.
+Located adjacent two historical sites of interest – Rex’s Corner and the Smokey Point Café for which the local community is named, Smokey Point Community Park serves as a community/civic center and provides 1.8 acres of recreation to the community, with the overarching vision of creating a community space where concerts, vendor fairs, and opportunities for community events are held and bring the community together.
+Phase 1 of the project provided a community plaza space with sculptural art elements, lighting, stage, exercise track and great lawn, parking, and bathrooms.
+Phase 2 of the project included a shelter and playground and was completed in May 2025.

 location